workshops for leaders and teachers

 - Is organized by lead4ward clusters/subclusters

-- Includes a 10-15 minute learning video for EACH subcluster and a cluster-specific intervention learning video
+- Includes a 10-15 minute learning video for each subcluster and a cluster-specific intervention learning video

 new to profession/district